Provincial routes (South Africa)

 Provincial routes (also referred to as major regional routes) are the second category of road in the South African route-numbering scheme.
 They are designated with the letter "R" followed by a number from 21 to 82, formerly with the letter "P" followed by a number from 66.
 They serve as feeders to the national routes and as trunk roads in areas where there is no national route.

 Designation as a provincial route does not necessarily imply that a road is maintained by the road authority in the provincial government; some parts of the provincial route network are maintained by the National Roads Agency (SANRAL), and parts in towns may be ordinary streets maintained by the municipal roads departments.
-Provincial routes vary in quality from gravel roads (for example the R31 between Askham, Northern Cape, and Hotazel) to freeways (for example the R59 between Vereeniging and Johannesburg).
+Provincial routes vary in quality from gravel roads (for example the R31 between Askham and Hotazel) to freeways (for example the R59 between Vereeniging and Johannesburg).